sigoden/upt/README.md

 > For general purpose, upt only provide most general and useful commands.

-As a interpreter, it can act as other command line tool.
+As a interpreter, it can act as other command line tool by rename `upt`.
+See blow.

-Rename `upt` to `pacman`, your can take advantage of your `pacman` experience to manage packages.
-It becomes `pacman`.
-Type `pacman -S cargo` to install cargo other than `pacman install cargo`.

 ```
 | task                       | udt              | apt                   | brew                | choco                | yum                | dnf                  | pacman          | apk                  |